*Spoilers*

 Bast

-- Grows up to be a jerk by (knocking your Grazer thing out of your hand, being generally petty).
+• grows up to be a jerk by (knocking Aloy’s Grazer thing out of her hand, being generally petty).

 Bahavas